Alcohol and drug abuse policyPublished: 04 April 2017

-This policy is an integral part of RoS' health and well being programme and will be subject to review from time to time.
-The HR department primarily, will be responsible for monitoring the effectiveness of this policy.
-This will be done in liaison with managers and the trade union to ensure that the policy is clearly understood by all and that the procedures for tackling instances of alcohol or drug abuse are helping to address RoS' commitment to the health and well-being of all employees.
+This policy is an integral part of RoS’ health and well being programme and will be subject to review from time to time.
+HR Division primarily, will be responsible for monitoring the effectiveness of this policy.
+This will be done in liaison with Managers and the Trade Union to ensure that the policy is clearly understood by all and that the procedures for tackling instances of alcohol or drug abuse are helping to address RoS’ commitment to the health and well-being of all employees.

 Facts about alcohol and drugs

-The Help EAP has helpful information and guidance on addictions including alcohol and drugs which is available on the intranet from Support@RoS.
+The Help EAP has helpful information and guidance on addictions including alcohol and drugs.
 You are encouraged to make yourself familiar with the support available.